Mental Health & Emotional Well-Being

 Your emotional well-being goes hand-in-hand with good physical health.
 Your state of mind is an important part of fighting kidney cancer.

 As you experience cancer, you will encounter books and articles advocating a positive mental attitude, intimate and loving relationships, reduction of stress, imaging, meditation, and other relaxation techniques.
 The real message of these writings is that mental processes and states of mind can contribute to survival and healing in cancer patients.
 In short, good mental health goes hand-in-hand with good physical health.
-A positive mental attitude is free.
-It does not require a doctor or a hospital or an insurance company.

 There is a body of research on how psychological processes and the central nervous system interact with the immune system.
 Thought processes involve chemical communications among neurons in the brain and central nervous system.
 The immune system also communicates chemically with the central nervous system to perform a variety of functions.